 We created these paper maché hanging Jack-o’-Lanterns and they looked so awesome “floating” in the air!
 We used battery-operated tea lights to light them up!
 By far, a favorite detail!
 Going to do a full DIY on this, stay tuned!

-Always hard to get good night shots, but when the sun set, it was so beautifully lit outside and looked like a movie set!
+It’s always hard to get good night shots, but when the sun set, it was so beautifully lit outside and looked like a movie set!
 It was magical!
+Outdoor lights are fairly inexpensive and create a lovely warm environment once the sun goes down.
+As this is a fall party it’ll be getting dark around 6 pm, so you’ll be able to keep the party going on longer!